samueliwuno/LAN-automation-ansible/README.md

 # SHOPIFY NETWORK DESIGN/AUTOMATION
 ---------------------------------------------------------
 #### Author: Samuel Iwuno
  This Project shows the implementation of a LAN required for a Shopify Workspace in GNS3.
-The GNS3 project file, The Ansible provisioning playbook and instructions on how to import the required images into GNS3 can be provided if requested via Github
+The GNS3 project file, The Ansible provisioning playbook and instructions on how to import the required images into GNS3 can be provided if requested via Github.

+ ## Project Environment
+ This Project was done with the following:
+ - Ubuntu Based Distribution (18.04)
+ - Ansible 2.10.8
+ - python 3.6.9
+ - GNS3 2.2.20
+ - EXOS 31.2.1.1
+ - FortiOS 6.4.2

  ## Acronyms
 - ALS  - Access Layer Switch
 - DLS  - Distribution Layer Switch (Multi-Layer or Layer 3 Switch)